stewones/flew/docs/reactive-record/README.md

-# Reactive Records
+# Reative Records

-**Reactive Records** allows you to build your app really fast with a lot of fun.
-Its concept is based on reactive programming but it doesn't mean you're going to be stuck on redux patterns.
+**Reative Records** allows you to build your app really fast with a lot of fun.
+Its concept is based on reative programming but it doesn't mean you're going to be stuck on redux patterns.
 You can work with it using **Observables**, **Promises** or even its built-in mini **Store** powered by NGXS.

 The lib is available on server side and client side.
 However in browser it has a lot of cool features such as the cache and state management.
 You can use the old but gold vanilla.js or take advantage of typescript to level up your code integrity/quality while you reduce the boilerplate.